Nov11/Nov11.github.io/_posts/2018-06-04-notes-of-miscellaneousness.md

     * wanna write to something: List<? super T>
     * wanna read from it : List<? extends T>
     * wanna exactly something : List<T>
+4. completablefuture will be run in the thread call complete on the first stage if the completablefuture is created by new and chained with lots of later stages, the thread in which complete is call on the first stage will execute all the stages of the chain.
 [jekyll-docs]: http://jekyllrb.com/docs/home
 [jekyll-gh]:   https://github.com/jekyll/jekyll
 [jekyll-talk]: https://talk.jekyllrb.com/